Qwen

 -

-You have an existing MySQL database and account available in your environment, and the database account has been granted read and write privileges.
+Your environment contains a MySQL database and account, and the database account has read and write permissions.

 -

-You have installed Python 3.9 or later and pip.
+You have installed python 3.9 or later and the corresponding pip.

 -

-You have installed Poetry, Pyobvector, and DashScope SDK.
-The installation commands are as follows:
+You have installed poetry, seekdb, and the DashScope SDK.

-Contact the seekdb deployment engineer or administrator to obtain the connection string of seekdb, for example:
+Contact the seekdb deployment personnel or administrator to obtain the corresponding database connection string, for example:

 Parameters: